Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Introduction and main results

-However, these `correction terms' have a profound impact on certain geometric features of the flow.
-For instance, a standard computation \cite[(6.14)]{Bryant:remarks:g2} shows that the induced volume form $\vol_\varphi$ evolves via

-\ie the induced volume form is pointwise increasing in $t$.
+Here we describe in some detail the structure of the paper, explain some of its overall logic and roughly how the proofs of our main theorems proceed. \ \ie the induced volume form is pointwise increasing in $t$.
 This implies that for a non-torsion-free\mbox{~\gtstr} on a compact manifold the total volume $\vol_{\varphi}(M)$ is increasing in $t$.
 This is clearly very different from Ricci flow where for instance every compact Einstein manifold with positive scalar curvature shrinks homothetically to a point in finite time.
 Hitchin provided a more geometric understanding of why the total volume should be increasing by exhibiting a gradient structure for Laplacian flow.
 More specifically, Hitchin considered the volume functional

 and proved that for an appropriate Riemannian metric on the space of all closed~\mbox{\gtstr s} in a fixed cohomology class the Laplacian flow is the (upward) gradient flow of $\mathcal{V}$.
 Moreover, Hitchin proved that any critical point of $\mathcal{V}$ on $[\varphi]$ is a strict maximum (modulo the action of diffeomorphisms).
 This suggests that if one could prove long-time existence for solutions of Laplacian flow and if the volume is bounded above for all $t$ that perhaps the solution should converge as $t \to \infty$ to a torsion-free~\gtstr~$\varphi_\infty$ on $M$ in the original cohomology class.